 The photo application from EyeEm, a startup based in Berlin, is less of a direct Facebook alternative.
 But its clear focus on images makes it a definite alternative to Facebook-owned Instagram and other networks that feature a lot of visual content.
 The photo app is available for iOS and Android and can also be accessed via your browser.

 According to sources at the company, the app currently has around 18 million users (Figures accurate as of June 2016).
 The platform is growing, collecting big investments and extending its functions and features on a regular basis.
 Its basic idea is the same as Instagram’s: EyeEm is a platform made for sharing photos.
 Snapshots and professional images can be uploaded and then shared with the community on EyeEm and other linked networks – with a range of different filters and editing tools to add that extra star quality.

 One feature that’s specific to the business model for EyeEm is that users can offer their own photos voluntarily on the startup’s marketplace.
 EyeEm sells these images with stock licenses to Getty Images and other purchasers.
 Users then receive a share of the revenue generated.
 This means that EyeEm isn’t just a platform for displaying images – you can make money from them too.
 And it’s not just an incentive for the user to post as high-quality photographic content as possible: the social network itself requires this in order to finance its business through advertising.

-As a Berlin startup, EyeEm has to follow German data protection laws, which are stricter than those in the USA (where Facebook and many of the other big social networks reside).
+As a Berlin startup, EyeEm has to follow German data protection laws, which are stricter than those in the UK.
 And the user-friendly presentation of data protection information on the network has also received great praise: Users have access to the full terms and conditions of the data uploaded to the site and how it will/won’t be used, but they also receive a simple, comprehensible summary of this.

 |✔ Good alternative to the large image networks||✘ Smaller reach than Instagram|